alexmichelon/alexmichelon/README.md

 ### Hi there 👋, I'm Alex Michelon

-An enthusiast on how technology can help people.
+An enthusiast on how technology can to resolve problems.

 LinkedIn: linkedin.com/in/alexmichelon
 <!--